 The Safeguarding Adults Board is responsible for writing policies and guidance for partner organisations to follow and for carrying out a Safeguarding Adult Review (SAR) when an adult at risk dies or has experienced serious neglect or abuse and there is a concern that agencies could have worked more effectively to protect the adult.

 Members of the Safeguarding Adults Board are from a wide range of organisations, including charities, NHS, local government, and the Police.
-The Board also benefits from information shared by the Police, Probation Service and the Prison Service who lead in the Multi-Agency Public Protection Arrangements which manages the risks posed by violent and sexual offenders living in the community.
 You can find out more about the work of the Board by viewing a short film and by reading the annual report annual report.